jekyllgrim/ZScript_Basics/Flow_Control.md

 	loop;
 ```

-*However,* it's fine to loop a zero-duration state that has a built-in jump.
-For example, `A_Raise()` jumps to the Ready sequence as soon as the weapon has been raised, and by calling it on a zero-duration state you can make weapon selection instant:
+*However,* it's fine to loop a zero-duration state that has a jump attached.
+For example, `A_Raise()` jumps to the Ready sequence as soon as the weapon sprite has been raised high enough, and by calling it on a zero-duration state you can make weapon selection instant:

 ```cs
 Select: